dozerwatch/cybersecurity_courses/pwncollege/fundamentals.md

 ## Problems

+I learned how to use pipes to interact with programs in python with the subprocess module.
+I learned how to use named pipes to interact with processes (shell to python, C to python) and about when they block and how to prevent it.
+I learned about how processes are started -- with fork and execve.
+I learned how to use dup2.

+This was a very challenging module and therefore a very rewarding one.

 ### Level 53

 My solution is basically implementing `echo sdvuenyk | rev | /challenge` in ipython using the subprocess module.
 I do not understand why I have to exit the program with `ctrl+d` to get the flag.